K To Ohms

 Understanding Ohms (Ω): The Base Unit of Resistance

 The ohm (Ω), named after Georg Simon Ohm, is the SI unit of electrical resistance.
 One ohm is defined as the resistance between two points of a conductor when a constant potential difference of one volt, applied to these points, produces a current of one ampere, the conductor not being the seat of any electromotive force.
-In simpler terms, it represents the opposition a material offers to the flow of electric current.
+Which means in simpler terms, it represents the opposition a material offers to the flow of electric current.
 A higher resistance means a weaker current for a given voltage.

 Introducing Kiloohms (kΩ): A More Convenient Unit